 Actions are code excerpts from larger programs and must be run in context.
-While actions show you how to call individual service functions, you can see actions in context in their related scenarios and cross-service examples.
+While actions show you how to call individual service functions, you can see actions in context in their related scenarios.

 For a complete list of AWS SDK developer guides and code examples, see Using Amazon Pinpoint with an AWS SDK.
 This topic also includes information about getting started and details about previous SDK versions.